kyegomez/tree-of-thoughts/README.md

 [![LinkedIn](https://img.shields.io/badge/Share-LinkedIn-blue?style=social&logo=linkedin)](https://www.linkedin.com/sharing/share-offsite/?url=https%3A%2F%2Fgithub.com%2Fkyegomez%2Ftree-of-thoughts)

 # Join Agora, Creators United
 This implementation of Tree of Thoughts is brought to you by Agora, Agora advances Humanity with open source SOTA Multi-Modality AI research!

-We plan on combating Humanity's grandest root problems like food insecurity, planetary insecurity, and disease, and hopefully death itself.
+# Basic Prompts:
+No complex implementations, just pass in one of these prompts to your model: head over to `prompts.txt`

+'Three experts with exceptional logical thinking skills are collaboratively answering a question using a tree of thoughts method.
+Each expert will share their thought process in detail, taking into account the previous thoughts of others and admitting any errors.
+They will iteratively refine and expand upon each other's ideas, giving credit where it's due.
+The process continues until a conclusive answer is found.
+Organize the entire response in a markdown table format.
+The question is...'

 [Join our Discord and contribute to this project](https://discord.gg/qUtxnK2NMf)